protocolbuffers/protocolbuffers.github.io/content/docs/reference/cpp/arenas.md

 linkTitle: "Arena Allocation Guide"
 no_list: "true"
 type: docs
+description: "Arena allocation is a C++-only feature that helps you optimize your memory usage and improve performance when working with protocol buffers."
 ---

 Arena allocation is a C++-only feature that helps you optimize your memory usage and improve performance when working with protocol buffers.
 This page describes